-Towards the end of January 1567, Mary persuaded Darnley to recuperate at Kirk o’ Field, a former abbey and two-storey provost's house.
+Towards the end of January 1567, Mary persuaded Darnley to recuperate at Kirk o’ Field, a former abbey and two-story provost's house.
 It was near to the Edinburgh city walls and the Palace of Holyroodhouse, Mary visited him in his first-floor bedchamber every day.
 She was rather conveniently attending a wedding reception when at approximately 2:00 am on the 10th February 1567 there were two violent explosions that blew Darnley's room apart.

 Darnley's body, half-naked in its nightshirt, was discovered in the garden beside the corpse of his valet William Taylor.
 A dagger, a cloak, a coat, and a chair were scattered around them.
 There were no external injuries on Darnley’s body.
 Captain William Blackadder, a soldier, was the first person to arrive at the scene.

 It was soon discovered (or revealed) that the small room below Darnley’s chamber had two kegs of gunpowder stored in it and they had somehow ignited.
 The two men probably fled the room having heard a strange noise.
-It was then conjectured that they were strangled afterwards in the garden.
+It was then conjectured that they were strangled afterward in the garden.

 Elizabeth I wrote to Mary: "Men say that, instead of seizing the murderers, you are looking through your fingers while they escape…” How much Mary knew about the details of the scheme is debatable.
 She married the probable murderer, another cousin of hers named James Hepburn, 4th Earl of Bothwell (c.1534-1578) on the 15th May 1567 at the Palace of Holyroodhouse.
 Tales of him abducting and raping her to secure the marriage persisted and although his brief murder trial in April 1567 resulted in an acquittal few doubted his involvement in Darnley’s death.